 Follow the government guidance, get information from reputable sources (such as the NHS, or the World Health Organisation), but limit exposure to social media.
-Some media sources will often focus on exceptions and present things in a sensational way which can exacerbate the sense of panic.
+Some media sources can present things in a sensational way which can exacerbate a sense of panic.
 Check the media once a day, but then leave it alone for the rest of the day.
 This may be especially difficult for people who suffer from health-related anxiety.
 Checking the internet is an impulse which aims to reduce anxiety, by providing reassurance.
 Reassurance can alleviate anxiety in the moment, but it maintains it in the long term.
 We can become intolerant of any uncertainty and ambiguity and dependent on constant reassurance.

-Boredom, restlessness, and anxiety are emotions we are all likely to experience while we are under lockdown.
+Boredom, restlessness, anger are emotions we are all likely to experience while we are under lockdown.
 Comfort eating, alcohol or drug use can increase during these times.
 Encourage yourself to eat healthily.

 Try mindfulness mediation instead to help you:

 (a) Help you “ride the impulse” to get rid of the emotions using substances and therefore

 (b) Accept the emotions and allow them to pass and therefore